atharvashukla/interface-vs-type-in-typescript/README.md

-# typescript-interface-vs-type
-Interfaces vs Types: Typescript
+# Interfaces vs Types in Typescript